-- To document compliance with the applicable opacity limits and Conditions D.1.1 and D.1.2, the Permittee shall maintain records in accordance with (1) and (2) below.
-Records shall be complete and sufficient to establish compliance with the opacity and particulate limits established in Section C Opacity and Conditions D.1.1 and D.1.2. - (1) Data and results from the most recent stack test and accompanying Method 9 visible emissions evaluation results for Units 1 and 2. - (2) Results of the visible emission notations of the stack 1-1 exhaust.
+- (a) To document the compliance status with the applicable opacity limits and Conditions D.1.1 and D.1.2, the Permittee shall maintain records in accordance with (1) and (2) below.
+Records shall be complete and sufficient to establish compliance with the opacity and particulate limits established in Section C - Opacity and Conditions D.1.1 and D.1.2. - (1) Data and results from the most recent stack test and accompanying Method 9 visible emissions evaluation results for Units 1 and 2. - (2) Results of the visible emission notations of the stack 1-1 exhaust.

-- (b) To document compliance with Conditions D.1.3 and D.1.5, the Permittee shall maintain records in accordance with (1) through (5) below.
-Records maintained shall be complete and sufficient to establish compliance with the SO_2 limit as required in Conditions D.1.3 and D.1.5. - (1) Calendar dates covered in the compliance determination period. - (2) Monthly weighted average sulfur content. - (3) Fuel heat content. - (4) Fuel consumption. - (5) Monthly weighted average sulfur dioxide emission rate in pounds per million Btus (lb/MMBtu). - (c) To document compliance with Condition D.1.7, the Permittee shall maintain daily records of the visible emission notations of the Boiler stack exhaust.
-The Permittee shall include in its daily record when a visible emission notation is not taken and the reason for the lack of a visible emission notation, (e.g. the process did not operate that day). - (d) All records shall be maintained in accordance with Section C General Record Keeping Requirements, of this permit.
+- (b) To document the compliance status with Conditions D.1.3 and D.1.5, the Permittee shall maintain records in accordance with (1) through (5) below.
+Records maintained shall be complete and sufficient to establish compliance with the SO2 limit as required in Conditions D.1.3 and D.1.5. - (1) Calendar dates covered in the compliance determination period. - (2) Monthly weighted average sulfur content. - (3) Fuel heat content. - (4) Fuel consumption. - (5) Monthly weighted average sulfur dioxide emission rate in pounds per million Btus (lb/MMBtu). - (c) To document the compliance status with Condition D.1.7, the Permittee shall maintain daily records of the visible emission notations of the Boiler stack exhaust.
+The Permittee shall include in its daily record when a visible emission notation is not taken and the reason for the lack of a visible emission notation, (e.g. the process did not operate that day). - (d) Section C General Record Keeping Requirements contains the Permittee's obligations with regard to the record keeping required by this condition. - D.1.9 Reporting Requirement

-A quarterly report of opacity exceedances and a quarterly summary of the information to document compliance with Condition D.1.3 shall be submitted to the address listed in Section C - General Reporting Requirements of this permit, using the reporting forms located at the end of this permit, or their equivalent, within thirty (30) days after the end of the quarter being reported.
-The report submitted by the Permittee does require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34).
+A quarterly report of opacity exceedances and a quarterly summary of the information to document the compliance status with Condition D.1.3 shall be submitted, using the reporting forms located at the end of this permit, or their equivalent, not later than thirty (30) days following the end of each calendar quarter.
+The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(34).
+Section C - General Reporting Requirements contains the Permittee's obligations with regard to the reporting required by this condition.